wil3/gymfc/README.md

 # Development

+GymFC's primary goal is to train controllers capable of flight in the real-world.
+ In order to construct optimal flight controllers, the aircraft used in simulation should closely match the real-world aircraft.
+Therefore the GymFC environment is decoupled from the simulated aircraft.
+As previously mentioned, GymFC comes with an example to verify the environment.
+The Iris model can be useful for testing out new controllers.
+However when transferring the controller to run on a different aircraft, a new model will be required.
+Once the model is developed set the model directory to `AircraftModel` in your configuration file.

 It is recommended to run GymFC in headless mode (i.e. using `gzserver`) however during development and testing it may be desired to visually see the aircraft.
 You can do this by using the `render` OpenAI gym API call which will also start `gzclient` along side `gzserver`.
 For example when creating the environment use,